-As I mentioned earlier, I prefer to stay in non-chain lodging because I find it has better value, more space, and friendlier staff.
+I prefer to stay in non-chain lodging, especially independent motels, because I find it has better value, more space, and friendlier staff.

 First, better value.
 If an independent motel has the same configuration and size room as a chain property, which will cost more?
 The chain property has more overhead costs, with the marketing budget for the national (or international) brand.
 I find that the rates at independent properties (locally owned and operated) are typically 20% less than at nearby brand name properties.
 Agree?